geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Thou know’st by Silöe’s brook her Golden Gate;[^12]<br>
 If there some moonless night thou dare to wait<br>
 Till the mid-watch be set, I know a spell<br>
-May ope the Haram’s jealous doors—farewell.—<br>
+May ope the Haram’s jealous doors—farewell.<br>
 Better to rush on death than thus to pine,<br>
 And if betray’d, my life is risqued with thine.”<br>
 But Richard’s eye o’er countless spoils has run,<br>